go-swag/frontend-assessment/README.md

 Before starting the assessment ensure you have created an Angular project and loaded in a CSS library of your choice ( eg Bulma / Bootstrap / Tailwind)

-The assessment should last around an hour, don't include Angular set up time in this, you should spend around 30 minutes on each task, design and implementation.
+- Your solution should use the latest version of Angular.
+- Accompany your solution with README explaining any design decisions or shortcuts taken.

 ## Design

 For the design task you will require a free Figma account.

-You are to implement one of the components either `Sidebar navigation`, `Main` or `Side panel`.
+You are to implement the `Sidebar navigation` component.

 View the design at this link: https://www.figma.com/file/Cdy8JweRbP8kKFzhvIUUKL/Front-end-Task?type=design&mode=design

 For the purposes of the exercise you do not need to implement any responsive design for mobiles.

+You should try and replicate the design as faithfully as possible this is the evaluation criteria for this task.

+You are free to choose a CSS library you are comfortable with.

 ## Implementation

-For this section do not worry about CSS / Design elements focus on the technical implementation details.
+For this section do not worry about CSS / Design elements focus on the technical implementation details we

 ### Profile Page